oliver-io/streamerson/README.md

 ![diagram.png](docs%2Fstreamerson-api-flow%2Fdiagram.png)

 But again, this package is meant to hide that complexity behind a few nice Typescript interfaces and conventions.

+# Why Streams?

+My argument is that it's advantageous to terminate all HTTPs at the user-boundary, and use Redis Streams as the communication channel for the interior services.
+This pattern (sans Redis) isn't to my knowledge new (you'll see the GRPC folks doing similar things), but I've [documented my thoughts on this particular question here](./docs/WHY_STREAMS.md).

 # Message Flow